Dragonsight91/dotfiles/readme.md

 - <kbd>Super + Shift + Q</kbd> - kill focused window
 - <kbd>Super + F</kbd> - toggle fullscreen
 - <kbd>Super + T</kbd> - toggle tabbed layout

+## How does this work?

+Everything works based on the i3 workspaces.
+All the programs i use are assigned to a workspace.
+In workspaces where i have multiple windows, i switch to tabbed layout.
+This way you can easily use the space efficiently.
+When i have more than one monitor, i assign workspaces to monitors, making this compatible with both multhihead setups as well as laptop Setups (i use it on both).

+### The Window bindin
+This is a list of all applications and workspaces and where you can expect things to go.
+Apart from the Video workspace (which uses <kbd>Super + +</kbd> to switch), you can expect these numbers to be the actual number used to swoitch to that workspace.

+0. **Misc**

+    This workspace is mostly for settings and config applications
+    - pavucontrol
+    - barrier
+    - blueberry

+1. **Browser**

+    As the name suggests, this workspace gets all the browser action.
+    - Firefox
+    - Tor Browser
+2. **Editor**

+    This workspace holds all the editors i need for projects.
+    - vscode
+    - Unreal Engine 4 Editor
+3. **Chat**

+    This workspace is for all the social media and communication stuff
+    - Telegram Desktop
+    - Discord
+    - Zoom
+4. **Terminal**

+    Any terminal goes here.
+Why? it's transparent and i really hate floating windows
+    - Kitty
+    - urxvt
+5. **Games**

+    All the gaming stuff, will later bind more things, like lutris.
+    - Steam
+    - Minecraft
+6. Image

+    All the image viewing and editing stuff.
+Since i don't have a better program than gimp, that's all i have inediting.
+    - Gimp
+    - nomacs
+7. **Util**

+    All the utilitiesthat i occasionally use. this is kept seperate from image and video, because these are more general utilities which also don't like running in half-width windows.
+    - Virtual Box
+    - obs
+    - Filezilla
+    - Wireshark
+8. Music

+    All the music playing and audio editing things. may also include
+    - Spotify
+    - Audacity
+9. Email

+    Emails, that's it. just thunderbird. but i don't like thunderbird being half-width.
+    - Thunderbird
+10. **Video**

+    This is a special workspace for video editing and playback software.
+    This is the only workspace that doesn't use any number, but <kbd>+</kbd> as its identifier.
+    - vlc
+    - mpv
+    - shotcut
+    - kdenlive
+    - blender